tangentyh/notes-of-tan/javaNotes.md

 1. `for (variable : collection) statement`
    - `collection` — an array or an object of a class that implements the `Iterable` interface
    - see [Collections](#Collections)

+1. vararg parameter — `...`
+   - if only an array passed, then that array is used, without nesting

 # Package